First published April 2019 | Words and photos by Vietnam Coracle

 • Purple line | 10km [MAP]

-Description & Places of Interest: This route covers the densely forested easternmost section of the Son Tra Peninsular.
+Description & Places of Interest: This route covers the densely forested easternmost section of the Son Tra Peninsula.
 Remote and beautiful, I’ve called this route the Banyan Extension, because both of the lanes in this area ultimately end at grand, old banyan trees that have stood here for many hundreds of years.
 Spreading east of the Bai Bac intersection, this route is a scenic extension (it’s only 10km) to the Coastal Loop and the Inland Route.

 By turning due east at the Bai Bac intersection, a narrow, highly scenic, concrete-slab lane glides through lush foliage above a high cliff.
 Along the road is a very steep and rocky pathway down to Bai Da, a dramatic, boulder-strewn beach that’s scenic but not great for swimming.

 Turn right at the ‘Banyan Intersection‘ and continue due east until the road dead ends.
 This is where The Banyan Tree is located (or ‘Banjan Tree’ as it’s written on most maps).
 This extraordinary tree is apparently over 800 years old.
 With dozens of thick, twisted roots, trunks and vines plunging from its canopy to the earth, it looks as though the tree were anchoring itself to the ground so as never to be uprooted or cut down.
 It’s a beautiful sight.
 Just think what this banyan tree has seen: the fall of the Hindu-Buddhist kingdom of Champa; the rise of the Vietnamese as they pushed south into what is now central Vietnam; the arrival of Arab, Chinese and Japanese merchants on wooden junks; the first Europeans – the Portuguese, the Dutch, the Spanish, the English – and, of course, the French as they landed in Danang in 1858 to begin what would become their most profitable colony in ‘Indochina’; and then the long wars for independence throughout the 20th century.
-Through all this, the banyan has stood, and continues to stand, on this green, rugged and breezy peninsular, looking out to sea at the comings and goings of peoples, civilizations, and empires.
+Through all this, the banyan has stood, and continues to stand, on this green, rugged and breezy peninsula, looking out to sea at the comings and goings of peoples, civilizations, and empires.

 Back at the ‘Banyan Intersection‘ you can take the lane heading due north.
-This leads to the most remote part of the peninsular.
+This leads to the most remote part of the peninsula.
 At a fork in the road, turn left for a mysterious, overgrown lane leading to a dead end (but there are some good views from it).
 However, if you continue straight at the fork you’ll reach the entrance on your right for Tien Sa Lighthouse.
 A very steep lane leads down to the picturesque lighthouse.
 Built during French colonial times, in the early 1900s, the lighthouse is small but perfectly formed.
 For 20,000vnd you can climb the tight spiral stairs up to the top and open a small, concealed door to crawl out onto the deck.
 The views are good and there’s an appealing sense of isolation here.

 A bit further along the road, almost opposite the access lane to the lighthouse, is the entrance to Nhat Lam Thuy Trang eco area.
 A long lane leads through orchid nurseries, ponds, and a wonderful stand of old-growth forest.
 Rutted pathways lead to a couple of huge old banyan trees, their roots tangled and curled around boulders, forming arches and valleys in their trunks.
 The most famous tree here is Cây Đa Con Nai (Deer Banyan), so named because its shape resembles a deer.
 It’s well worth the 10-minute hike through the jungle to get here.
 There’s a real atmosphere under the canopy, with the breeze through the leaves, and the fresh, peninsular air.
 If you like it that much, you can rent one of the wooden gazebos over the pond for a night of camping: 500,000vnd.
 After Nhat Lam Thuy Trang eco area, the paved road continues for a few minutes, leading around a cape with views across to the Intercontinental Resort, before dead-ending.